Nationwide Delivery €3.50 on orders over €35

 2. Putty Peeps This putty is great for developing fine motor skills as well as being a fidget toy.
 It is great for developing imagination.

-9. Threading Toys.
 These are great for developing fine motor skills.
 Choose one that is more than just coloured blocks and it can encourage speech development as you chat about each piece that is being strung together.
-I stock a lovely wooden train set and a wooden fruit salad set.

-10. Magnetic Mazes.
 Use the wand to move the balls through the maze to their destination.
 Great for concentration and distraction.
-I stock a lovely wooden butterfly maze.

 This list could literally go on and on, but I’m going to keep it with 10.
 If you’d like to see my full range of toys for children with special needs, click on the link or feel free to send me a message and ask for a recommendation.